GSA-TTS/FAC/backend/c2g/README.md

 ### Work in progress

-* Should raw_to_og have an option to delete all data.
-Is a folder name required, or should we load from all folders?
+* Is a folder name required, or should we load from all folders?
-* Yet to actually save all the data to the model
 * Meed to write more tests.
 Have  been doing mainly manual testing so far.

 ## Pre-requisites for